zalenn/spotify-whosampled-project/README.md

 FRONTEND_URI = http://localhost:3000 <br />

-Then be sure to install node libraries
+Then be sure to install the following node libraries:
 - concurrently (to run the client and server at the same time)
 - axios (handle API calls)
 - express (server)